 Frequently asked questions

-- What types of life insurance does Budget Direct offer?
+- What types of life insurance does Budget Direct have?

 - Are there things life insurance does not cover?

-- What’s the maximum amount of cover I can apply for?
+- What's the maximum amount of insurance I can be covered for?

 - Will my cover keep pace with inflation?

 - How is the cost of life insurance – the premium – calculated?

 - Are there any waiting periods?

 - How often should I review my life insurance?